Introduction to Zoom Player's Home Theater interfaces

 Mouse Wheel

-Zoom Player employs many functions which are accessible through the Mouse Wheel.
-You can select which functions are accessible through the "Advanced Options/Interface/Mouse/Wheel" dialog.
+Zoom Player can assign different functions to the Mouse Wheel.
+You can select which functions are active/accessible through the "Advanced Options/Interface/Mouse/Wheel" dialog.

 Navigation Style

-Zoom Player ships with a default navigation style (skin) and two customizable styles for either light or dark custom background images.
-Many other navigation styles are available download on the skins section.
+Zoom Player ships with a default navigation style (skin).
+Many other navigation styles are available download on the skins section and once installed can be selected from the navigation style interface.

 Extended Menu